-Temporary Guidance on Transport During COVID-19 Public Health Emergency and other hazardous materials that are essential to our daily lives."
+Temporary Guidance on Transport During COVID-19 Public Health Emergency la protect people and the environment by advancing the safe transportation of energy and other hazardous materials that are assential to our daily lives."

 Legal Stuff: The use of these materials is at your own risk.
 DISCUS and other contributors accept no liability for your reliance on any of these materials.
 Nothing in this document constitutes legal advice.
 We suggest that you consult with your attorney and other subject matter advisors for any specific guidance on legal or regulatory compliance.